 As an enthusiastic PhD in neuroimaging, I am intrigued by individual differences in experiencing and processing traumatic experiences.
-In particular, studying direct effects of treatment on the brain to disentangle treatment mechanisms fascinates me, and I am willing to contribute to translate neurobiological findings in to therapeutical tools.
+In particular, studying direct effects of treatment on the brain to disentangle treatment mechanisms fascinates me, and I am willing to contribute to translate neurobiological findings in to practical/therapeutical tools.
 Furthermore, I am interested in investigating the overlap and distinction between mood and anxiety disorders to provide information which may lead to better treatment in the future.
-My goal is to contribute to research that will lead to developing better strategies to improve coping with negative life events.
+My goal is to promote resilience/posttraumatic growth after traumatic events.

 After obtaining a bachelor degree in Biology and a Master degree in Neuroscience at Utrecht University, I started as a research assistant, and continued as PhD candidate at the Military Mental Healthcare and University Medical Center, Utrecht.
 I investigated neurobiological effects of PTSD treatment with connectivity analyses, such as resting state fMRI and DTI analyses.
 As a part of my training I visited Ned Kalin’s lab, at University of Wisconsin, Madison.
-Currently, I am working on a meta-analysis investigating biological predictors for depression.
+After my PhD I became a lecturer of clinical psychology, in various bachelor and master courses and I superviserd over 60 students with theyr theses and internships.
+As postdoc at Utrecht University I worked on several meta-analyses investigating biological predictors for depression and anxiety.

 In February 2020 I have started as researcher and policy advisor at Impact, at the trauma-expertise center ARQ.
 Here I will further investigate mental health after traumatic events and evaluate the current policies of companies that expose their employees to trauma.